LinkedIn InMail vs Connection Requests: Which Gets Better Response Rates?

 - Finance/Legal: InMail significantly outperforms (18–22% vs 5–8%) because these industries are connection-conservative.

-- Healthcare: Connection requests work well at practitioner level (15-18%), but InMail needed for hospital administrators/executives.
+- Healthcare: Connection requests work well at practitioner level (15–18%), but InMail is needed for hospital administrators/executives.

-- Manufacturing/Industrial: Connection requests preferred (10-13% vs 8-10% InMail) because decision-makers less active on LinkedIn overall.
+- Manufacturing/Industrial: Connection requests preferred (10–13% vs 8–10% InMail) because decision-makers are less active on LinkedIn overall.

 Response rates tell only half the story.
 Let’s calculate actual cost-per-conversation and cost-per-opportunity for both approaches.